 Grade: 11, 12 — Credits: 2

 Engineering Design and Development is the capstone course in the PLTW engineering program.
 It is an engineering research course in which students work in teams to design and develop an original solution to a valid open-ended technical problem by applying the engineering design process.
 The teams will create a working prototype of their solution, to deem the problem as “solved.”
 The course applies and concurrently develops secondary-level knowledge and skills in mathematics, science and technology.
 College dual credit and articulated college credit may be available.
-Please see instructor for details.
+Please see the instructor for details.

 Co-Requisite: All PLTW courses require concurrent enrollment in (or satisfactory completion of) appropriate grade level math and science courses

 |Prerequisites:||PLTW Introduction to Engineering Design and PLTW Principles of Engineering or at least one of the following: PLTW Digital Electronics, PLTW Robotics and Computer Integrated Manufacturing, PLTW Civil Engineering and Architecture, Computer Aided Design 1, or Photonics 1.|